OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Evernote does not knowingly collect personal information from children without parental consent.
 If we learn that we have inadvertently obtained information in violation of applicable laws prohibiting collection of information from children without such consent, we will promptly delete it.
 For more information on Evernote’s approach to children’s use of the Service and our compliance with the US Children’s Online Privacy Protection Act (“COPPA”), please see the section of our Terms of Service entitled, “Can Kids Use Evernote?”

-Will Evernote Send Me Emails?
+Will Evernote Contact Me?

-From time to time, we may want to contact you with information about product announcements, software updates and special offers.
+From time to time, we may want to contact you via email with information about product announcements, software updates and special offers.
 We also may want to contact you with information about products and services from our business partners.
 We consider your acceptance of this Privacy Policy as your acceptance of our offer to send you these emails.
 You may opt out of such communications at any time by clicking the “unsubscribe” link found within Evernote email updates or by logging into your Evernote Service account via our web site at www.evernote.com and going to Settings >.
 Personal Settings >.
 Contact Preferences and changing your contact preferences.

 You will continue to receive essential Service-related and account-related information, even if you unsubscribe from promotional emails.

+In addition, if someone uses Work Chat to contact you at an email address or telephone number not associated with your Evernote account or through a social media site (e.g., Facebook or LinkedIn) that you have not linked to your Evernote account, then Evernote will contact you on the sender’s behalf using that contact method.

 II.
 Information Access and Disclosure Does Evernote Share My Personal Information or Content?

-Evernote is not in the business of selling or renting user information, and we only disclose information when:
+Evernote is not in the business of selling or renting your information.
+We only disclose your information - and then only the minimum information necessary - when:

 *   We have your explicit consent to share the information.
 *   We need to share your information with service providers who process data on our behalf in order to operate the Service and/or complete your payment transactions. and these providers are subject to strict data protection requirements.